-Interview with Hannah Adamaszek as she seeks serenity in her latest show at the Curious Duke Gallery
+Interview with Hannah Adamaszek prior to her latest exhibition at the Curious Duke Gallery

 The gallery is serene!
 This is perhaps not suprising given that the artist on show is Hannah Adamaszek.
 Someone who last showcased in the same gallery, albeit in a slightly different location, over two years ago and whose style is unmistakable.

 As seems to befit her dreamlike style, a cocoon like swing chair has been attached from the rafters and the staff are serving pimms!
 It seems all very English and all very peaceful, which is perhaps just as well given that the grand opening is clashing with a full blown tube strike and getting anywhere in London on this particular day is proving to be a challenge.